Whichever way you want to go, we can help you get there

 We spend a lot of time talking about the many opportunities available to Hopkins students, so how exactly do they find their way with so much flexibility and so many options?

 The college experience at Hopkins is woven together with a wide support network of advisers who are there to guide students through their academic and personal growth.
 Academic and faculty advisers assist in selecting courses, exploring academic options, and evaluating each student’s interests.
 This is an ongoing conversation that happens throughout a student’s Hopkins career as they’re constantly evaluating their goals, options, and passions.

-From freshman to senior year
+From first year to senior year

 - Krieger School of Arts & Sciences Advising